Skip to main content

-You can configure where customers are redirected after they log in to their account on your store.
-For example, you might want to redirect customers to the page they were on when they logged in, or a specific product collection.
+You can configure where customers are redirected after they sign in to their account on your store.
+For example, you might want to redirect customers to the page they were on when they signed in, or a specific product collection.

 In this tutorial, you'll learn how to configure custom redirects in your theme.